nkabbara/nkabbara.github.io/books/on-writing-well.md

 Your process of writing doesn't matter as long as it produces words.
 Even your subject matter doesn't matter.
 What matters is writing that shows your humanity to the reader: what drew you to the subject?
 What baggage are you bringing along?
 How did it change you?

 Simple writing is stripping every sentence down to its simplest form.
-Here's how to achieve it:
+Good sentence checklist:
+1. Ensure that your busiest reader can understand it from a first reading.
 1. Remove all useless words.
+3. Remove redundant adverbs and adjectives.
+4. Remove clichés.
 2. Shorten long words.
-3. Remove redundant adverbs and adjectives.
 4. Convert passive construction to active construction.
 4. Disambiguate sentences that can be read in multiple ways.
 5. Unify pronouns in a sentence.
 6. Unify tense in a sentence.
-7. Clarify who is talking to who when action takes place.
+7. Clarify who is talking to whom when action takes place.
+9. Check usage of words you're not sure about.
+10. Improve rythm after reading with your ear.
 8. Make sure sentence B, logically follows sentence A.
-9. Check usage of words you're not sure about.
+11. If shifts exist-in subject, tense, tone, emphasis, time, place-that they have been clearly demarked between one sentence and the next.
+12. Improve narrative by moving timely information to the right place: should I have let the reader know this earlier in the sentence?

 Simplicity test:
 * What am I trying to say?